Click topic to jump to related questions:

 Does UNC accept reliance on central or independent IRBs for clinical trials?

 Yes.
 Effective October 15, 2013, UNC will rely on the approval and oversight of the central/independent IRB already involved with an industry-sponsored, multicenter trial, provided certain criteria are met.
-Please CLICK HERE for a guidance document providing an overview of the process for requesting reliance on a central or independent IRB.
+Please CLICK HERE for an overview of the process for requesting reliance on a central or independent IRB.
+CLICK HERE for detailed instructions on requesting a reliance agreement.

 Informational sessions were offered to provide background, introduce the new policy, and demonstrate the abbreviated application used for this scenario.
 Please CLICK HERE for the slides used in these sessions.